soc-ucsd/mixed-traffic/Python Implementations/README.md

 Alongside installing the MOSEK solver, it is required to get a free academic [MOSEK license](https://www.mosek.com/products/academic-licenses/) which is valid for 365 days.
 This will give you a 'mosek.lic' file, which needs to be placed in a folder titled 'mosek' in the user directory.

+## Animations
+Some of the files listed here have accompanying animations to support the code result.
+In order to run this animation, you will need to install [matplotlib](https://matplotlib.org/stable/users/installing/index.html), which can be done with pip.